bastiencarreres/snsim/docs/configfile.rst

       sig_vpec: SIGMA VPEC
    host: # Opt
       host_file: '/PATH/TO/HOSTFILE'
+      reweight_vol: True or False # To remove the volume dist of the host when draw
+      keep_cols: ['key1', 'key2', ...] # Opt, column keys to keep at the end
       distrib: DISTRIBUTION TO USE TO DRAW HOST # Opt, default = 'rate'
       key_dic: {'column_name': 'new_column_name', ...}  # Opt, to change columns names
    dask: # Opt, to use dask parallelization